 The EIS allows for access to the dielectric characteristics and conductivity characteristics of tBLMs and, in certain circumstances, offers insight into the lateral dispersion of flaws in barriers while not being a design pattern per se.

-It is a material science analytical tool that may be used to examine mass transfer, chemical reaction mechanism, dissolution, dielectric characteristics, flaws, crystal structures, and permeability in solids.
-It is also used to evaluate the effectiveness of chemical sensing and fuel cells, as well as in electrochemical reactions for the research of live cellular membranes activity.
+It is a material science analytical tool that may be used to examine mass transfer, chemical reaction mechanisms, dissolution, dielectric characteristics, flaws, crystal structures, and permeability in solids.
+It is also used to evaluate the effectiveness of chemical sensing and fuel cells, as well as in electrochemical reactions for the research of live cellular membrane activity.

 Interrelation Between AFM and EIS

 Both AFM and EIS are employed in tandem to describe the form and composition of PFTs in barriers.
 Although the practical abilities to perform both procedures on the same test specimens are basic, no attempts have been made to statistically connect morphological information recorded by AFM with transmembrane conductivity measurements performed by EIS.

 Such comparison assessments would be extremely useful for both single and multiple membrane assemblies.
 Substantial improvements have recently been achieved in the advancement of EIS data processing.
 Theoretical research revealed that the number of regenerated protein particles per surface area may be calculated from EIS spectral information.
 Nonetheless, such theoretical ideas need to be rigorously tested using evidence from alternative structural techniques like AFM.

 Researchers from Lithuania, in a recent study, have investigated the feasibility of predicting the electrochemical impedance spectra of membranes containing reconstituted PFTs using AFM pictures.
 The potential benefit of the innovative technique over subjective defect identification was proven by using a convolutional neural network for the specified entity segmentation task.